sw6-aau/NN-Service/public/api/documentation.md

 **Epochs:** How many epochs the model should train in.

-**Param preset:** Choose parameter preset if you have chosen to train on a preset dataset.
+**Param Preset:** Choose parameter preset if you have chosen to train on a preset dataset.
 Here you can also chose "Manual-mode", where you can set the other parameters.

 ## Manual fields:
 *If you have chosen "Manual-mode" in Param preset, then you can insert the parameters manually from your own hypertuning.*